 c.
-Sampling and Analysis Evaluation
+Sampling and analysis evaluation

 To assess the performance of a method, certain additional experimental parameters should be evaluated through a series of defined experiments.
-The effect of environmental conditions (e.g., pressure, interferences) on sampling efficiency of the sampling medium can be evaluated by a factorial design [15].
-The temperature, relative humidity, flow rate, and sampling times, determined in the experiment described above to have most severely limited sampler capacity, should be used in these experimental runs.
+The effect of environmental conditions (e.g., pressure, interferences) on sampling efficiency of the sampling medium can be evaluated by a factorial design [Box et al. 1978].
+The temperature, relative humidity, flow rate, and sampling times, determined in the experiment described above to have most severely limited sampler capacity, should be used in these experimental runs [Ashley 2015].
 At a minimum, the effect of concentration on method performance should be investigated.
 Three sets of 12 samples should be collected from an atmosphere containing concentrations of 0.1, 1.0, and 2.0 times the exposure limit at the humidity determined above to have reduced sampler capacity for the MRST determined in the preceding experiment.

-If the analyte has a short-term or ceiling exposure limit in addition to a 8-hour time-weighted average, an additional 12 samplers should be collected at the STEL or C limit for the recommended sampling period at the appropriate flow rate.
+If the analyte has a short-term or ceiling exposure limit in addition to an 8-hour timeweighted average, an additional 12 samplers should be collected at the STEL or C limit for the recommended sampling period at the appropriate flow rate.
 Potential interferences in the work environment should be included in the generation experiments to assess their impact on method performance.
 Concentrations up to 2 times the exposure limit value for the interference should be included.
 Other environmental factors may be studied, but will require a more comprehensive experimental design.